Agent Connection

 docker info

-and getting a non-error response
+and getting a non-error response docker compose

 should already work if you've installed docker with the above instructions.
-If not, Install docker compose (Instructions- Run
+If not, install docker compose (Instructions)- Run

 docker compose version